 Tip #1 - Start hydrated

 Water is life.
 On average, our bodies are 75% water, but we are 90% water at birth!
 Think about how fast babies grow, recover, are flexible, and have soft and cuddly skin.
-But as we get older, the percentage of water in our bodies decreases.
+But as we age, the percentage of water in our bodies decreases.
 There's a link between chronic pain and dehydration.

 Usually, you hear many massage therapists telling clients to drink lots of water AFTER your massage, but it's even more beneficial to start already hydrated.
 Our tissues, organs, muscles, fascia, etc., all need to be hydrated at a cellular level to glide and slide against each other instead of getting stuck together and restricting movement.
 Plumped-up body tissues are more pliable and can make for a more effective massage or bodywork session.
 And there's less chance of you feeling sore and achy after a long, deep massage session.
-If you want to get nerdy, here's a podcast, 'Gliding and Sliding with Rebecca Pratt on Hyaluronan', that talks about the importance of hydration and the body.
+If you want to get nerdy, here's a podcast, 'Gliding and Sliding with Rebecca Pratt on Hyaluronan', about the importance of hydration and the body.

 Tip #2 - Leave your phone in the car or turn it off

 Your massage therapist just steamrolled those boulders out of your shoulders.
 You're chillin' on the table thinking about how amazing it feels, and your phone starts ringing or vibrating from a text or call.
 In a quiet room, even vibration is noticeable.
 And then your mind wanders back to work issues or wonders who's calling.
 Just shut it off!
-It needs a reset too!
+It needs a reset, too!
 Or better yet, leave it in the car.

 Tip #3 - Arrive early for your massage session

 A health intake form is sent automatically for 1st-time clients when booking a session at Bull City Soles.
-It's easy to fill out and submit so the therapist can review it before your appointment.
-If you choose not to fill out prior the session, depending on how complicated your health issues are, you need to arrive 15-20 minutes before your appointment to complete and talk with the therapist for just a couple of minutes about your goals for the session.
+It's easy to complete and submit so the therapist can review it before your appointment.
+If you choose not to fill out prior to the session, depending on how complicated your health issues are, you need to arrive 15-20 minutes before your appointment to complete and talk with the therapist for just a couple of minutes about your goals for the session.
 Showing up right as your appointment starts may cut your session time short.
-It also gives you time to visit the restroom and sit in the foyer to take a breath and start to decompress before your massage.
+It also gives you time to visit the restroom and sit in the foyer to take a breath and decompress before your massage.
 Once you become a regular, arriving 5 minutes early will be fine.

 Tip #4 - Know your body and its issues